Research Interests

 Improving students' sense of belonging through informal student-faculty interactions

-This work has been supported by the BME Health, Equity, and Wellness Committee and the Provost's Undergraduate Fellowship.
+Phase I of this work was supported by BME Health, Equity, and Wellness Committee and the Provost's Undergraduate Fellowship.
+Current phase (Phase II) is supported by the Academic Senate Large Grant.

 Building a learning community for women in engineering